What is Fat Transfer Breast Augmentation?

 It’s important to keep in mind that fat transfer breast augmentation is still considered a relatively new procedure and long-term studies on its effects on breast cancer risk and mammograms are limited.
 Therefore, it’s important to discuss the potential risks and benefits of the procedure with a qualified medical professional and weigh these against your personal goals and health history.

-Keep in mind that the cost of fat transfer breast augmentation is not typically covered by private medical insurance, as it is considered a cosmetic procedure.
+Remember that the fat transfer breast augmentation cost is not typically covered by private medical insurance, as it is considered a cosmetic procedure.
 It’s important to discuss the cost of the procedure with your surgeon and obtain a detailed breakdown of all costs before making a decision.

 RELATED: How much does fat transfer breast augmentation cost?